arne-henningsen/maxLik/readme.md

 The very first code of `maxLik` originates from a PhD econometrics course in fall 2000.
 The course was taught by Lars Muus at Aarhus University, and a problem set asked the students to implement Gauss-Newton method.
-Later, OT could not understand error messages of `nlm` function, and amended the Gauss-Newton to Newton-Raphson.
+Later, when OT could not understand an error message of `nlm` function, he converted the Gauss-Newton function to Newton-Raphson.
 This is the Newton-Raphson method that is one of the central optimizers in current `maxLik`.